jquense/yup/README.md

     .string()
     // Here we use `defined` instead of `required` to more closely align with
     // TypeScript.
 Both will have the same effect on the resulting type by
-    // excluding `undefined`, but `required` will also disallow other values
+    // excluding `undefined`, but `required` will also disallow empty strings.
-    // such as empty strings.
     .defined(),
   nickName: yup
     .string()